2018 U Sports University Cup: Tournament format

 The tournament is a traditional 8 team, single elimination ladder with bronze medal game between the two semi-final losers.
 Games that are tied after regulation play a 10-minute overtime period following the 3rd period.
 If there is no score after the first overtime, the ice is cleaned and they would play 20 minute periods (with ice cleaned between periods) until there is a winner.

 The higher seed is the 'Home' team for each game (the home team must wear their 'white' jerseys and will get the last change during stoppages of play).

 Tournament All-Stars

 Stephan Legault, from the Alberta Golden Bears, was selected as the Major W.J.
 'Danny' McLeod Award for U Sports University Cup MVP.
-Stephan had 2 goals and 5 assist for 7 points in 3 games.
+Stephan had two goals and five assists for seven points in three games.

 Joining Legault on the tournament all-star team were: